narvar/bigquery-optimization-queries/narvar/adhoc_analysis/victor_144915_load_shopify_order_item_details/FINDINGS.md

 ## Questions for Follow-up

+### ✅ ANSWERED (Investigation Complete)

 1. **Does `v_order_items` have an `ingestion_timestamp` column?**
-   - Need to query view definition
-   - Or sample the view: `SELECT * FROM v_order_items LIMIT 10`
+   - ✅ YES - Confirmed via Query 12 (view definition)
+   - Column comes from `v_order_items_atlas.ingestion_timestamp`
+   - Filter is working correctly

+2. **Why does the temp table accumulate 6 months of data?**
+   - ✅ ANSWERED: Continuous data backfill/re-ingestion
+   - Old orders get new `ingestion_timestamp` values
+   - They legitimately pass the 48-hour filter
+   - `CREATE OR REPLACE` works correctly (not the issue)

+3. **What caused the Oct 15-17 spike?**
+   - ✅ ANSWERED: Large backfill event for those specific dates
+   - 350K orders from Oct 15-17 re-ingested on Nov 25
+   - Concentrated in nicandzoe (162K on Oct 16 alone)

+### 🔲 STILL NEED TO INVESTIGATE

+4. **Why is there continuous backfill happening?**
+   - Who owns `v_order_items_atlas` table population?
+   - Is this intentional (data quality fixes) or a bug?
+   - Why specifically nicandzoe, icebreakerapac, skims, milly, stevemadden?

-2. **Why did Nov 18 work (slowly) but Nov 19-20 fail?**
+5. **Why did Nov 18 work (slowly) but Nov 19-20 fail completely?**
-   - Nov 18 took 113 minutes (slow but succeeded)
+   - Nov 18: 113 minutes (slow but succeeded)
-   - Nov 19-20 timeout after 6 hours
+   - Nov 19-20: 6 hours (timeout)
-   - What's different about those specific dates?
+   - All have 183 dates in temp table
+   - Possible: Nov 18 had slightly less data, just barely completed?

-3. **Why is Nov 24 back to normal?**
+6. **Why is Nov 24 back to normal?**
    - 5.4 minutes (expected performance)
-   - Did someone manually clean the temp tables?
-   - Or did the cleanup task finally run?
+   - Cleanup task finally ran (old temp tables dropped)?

-4. **Why does the temp table accumulate 6 months of data?**
-   - Should be `CREATE OR REPLACE` (drops and recreates)
-   - Is the CREATE OR REPLACE failing silently?
+   - Or less backfill data on that specific day?

+7. **Is the backfill still running now?**
+   - Query 13 shows ingestion happening at 19:48 (7:48 PM) on Nov 25
-   - Is there a MERGE or INSERT instead of CREATE OR REPLACE somewhere?
+   - Is this a continuous process or batch job?

-5. **What caused the Oct 15-17 spike** visible in the temp table?
-   - 350K rows for those 3 days (9.3% of total)
-   - Was there a data backfill?
-   - New retailer onboarded?
+   - Can we see the backfill job in audit logs?

 ---